Capstone Project

 Problem

 Aerial drones are an increasingly vital tool for search and rescue operations, but they still have serious limitations.
-Pilots must split their concetration between flying the drone and scanning the video feed on small screens, or phyically transfer the video onto a computer to take a closer look.
+Pilots must split their concentration between flying the drone and scanning the video feed on small screens, or physically transfer the video onto a computer to take a closer look.

 Approach